yoichikogure/motapoc/README.md

 This package is a **single-container monolithic Docker reference system** for the Jordan tourism AI-GIS PoC.

-It keeps the architecture intentionally compact, but adds the main next-step features needed after the first minimal build:
+It keeps the architecture intentionally compact, but added majority of main features described in the ToR:

 - PostgreSQL 16 + PostGIS in the same container
 - FastAPI backend